Dedicated underrepresented groups in HE area launched on website

 Available resources

-The webpage also links to student voice videos that illustrate the challenges of studying while being a young adult carer (someone under the age of 25 who helps to care for a family member, relative or friend).
+We present student voice videos that illustrate the challenges of studying while being a young adult carer (someone under the age of 25 who helps to care for a family member, relative or friend).
 They include information about support and reasonable adjustments available to young carers within HE.

 Many of the resources were produced as outputs of our Uni Connect programme and our URG Networks, which bring together individuals from our 13 HE members to help reduce inequalities in HE access and success.